Different Kinds Have Different Symptoms continued...

 Inverse psoriasis.
-This causes scaly and bright red patches in the folds of your skin -- for instance, under your breasts, in your armpits, or on your genitals.
+You get scaly and bright red patches in the folds of your skin -- for instance, under your breasts, in your armpits, or on your genitals.
 Obesity can make it worse.

-Psoriasis symptoms come and go.
+Psoriasis symptoms will change over time.
 You may only have minor symptoms once in a while.
 Or you may have severe symptoms most of the time.
 Certain things, like dry weather or stress, can cause them to flare up.

 Though it's rare, very severe psoriasis can be dangerous.
 You need to see your doctor right away if your psoriasis spreads to cover large parts of your body or if you show signs of infection, such as fever.